-In this blog post I am interviewing Andrew Hollister of Hollister Farms.
-Andrew and his family produce local food naturally on a farm in southern Lancaster County and market it through a number of methods, including a couple of local farmers markets.
+In this blog post I am interviewing Gary Fehr of Green School Farms.
+Gary produces food organically on a farm he rents west of Lincoln, NE, just off of West Van Dorn St. Gary has marketed his produce through a number of methods, including a CSA, wholesale farm distributors and a local school since he began farming.
 Follow along with this photo blog as we tour the farm.